Klonoa Phantasy Reverie Series

-Klonoa Phantasy Reverie Series is a 2022 Klonoa video game compilation developed by Monkey Craft and published by Bandai Namco Entertainment.
-It features remasters of the platform games Klonoa: Door to Phantomile (1997), originally released on PlayStation, and Klonoa 2: Lunatea's Veil (2001), originally released on PlayStation 2.
+Klonoa Phantasy Reverie Series is a 2022 platform game compilation developed by Monkey Craft and published by Bandai Namco Entertainment.
+It features remasters of Klonoa: Door to Phantomile (1997), originally released on PlayStation, and Klonoa 2: Lunatea's Veil (2001), originally released on PlayStation 2.
 The remaster of Door to Phantomile is built from its 2008 Wii remake developed by Paon.
+It is the first installment in the Klonoa series in 14 years since the 2008 game.

 The collection contains updated versions of both games designed to run at 60 frames-per-second and up to 4K resolution on certain platforms, with added features such as adjustable difficulty and a two-player cooperative mode.
-It was released in July 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S, for the franchise's 25th anniversary.
+It was released in July 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, for the franchise's 25th anniversary.

 Gameplay

 Klonoa Phantasy Reverie Series is a compilation featuring remastered versions of the platform video games Klonoa: Door to Phantomile and Klonoa 2: Lunatea's Veil.
-While Door to Phantomile was originally released on the PlayStation in 1997, the remaster is built from its 2008 Wii remake.
+Door to Phantomile, which was originally released on the PlayStation in 1997, is built from its 2008 remake for the Wii, albeit with character designs and voices representative of the original PlayStation version.
 Lunatea's Veil is based on its original 2001 PlayStation 2 version.
-The games have been remastered with improved visuals and sound.
+Both games have been remastered with improved visuals and sound.

 Both games feature 3D graphics set on a two-dimensional plane where players run from side to side, jump on platforms, and defeat enemies to advance.
-Players take control of Klonoa, whose primary attack involves grabbing enemies with his Wind Ring, a object that fires a small burst of air forward that inflates and pulls enemies back to him to carry.
+Players take control of Klonoa, whose primary attack involves grabbing enemies with his Wind Ring, a object that fires Wind Bullets which inflate and pulls enemies back to him to carry.
 He can then throw them forward or use them to perform a double-jump in midair, allowing him to reach greater heights and bypass obstacles.
 New features include selectable difficulty levels, a two-player cooperative mode (originally from Lunatea's Veil), a "stopwatch" mode, and a higher resolution and framerate.